Deep Learning Assisted Heuristic Tree Search for the Container Pre-marshalling Problem: Deep Learning assisted heuristic Tree Search

 Figure~\ref{fig:ldsdfs} shows the search order for DFS and LDS in a typical tree search.
 Assume the branches in the figure are ordered from left to right according to the advice of the branching heuristic, i.e., it suggests going left first.
+Notice how with DFS, after branching to the left at the top of the tree the entire subtree is explored before moving on to the next subtree.
+The node explored fourth by DFS, for example, is not recommended by the heuristic, however it is nonetheless explored before the 6th node in the search, which is recommended by the heuristic after a single discrepancy in the root node.
 DFS often examines nodes that have, according to the branching heuristic, a low probability of success before nodes with a high probability.
 LDS, however, searches in order of the likelihood of finding an optimal solution, according to the heuristic.

 LDS is traditionally presented on binary search problems, i.e., each non-leaf node has exactly two child nodes.
 However, the branching factor in DLTS is not restricted to two.
 We adopt the generalized LDS scheme of~\cite{furcy2005}, in which child nodes are ordered, and the discrepancy is computed as the number of nodes away from the recommended node. \cite{furcy2005} also use a hash table to prevent cycles, however we do not implement this.